iamjiyixuan/iOSDevToolBox/README.md

 - [UIView-FDCollapsibleConstraints](https://github.com/forkingdog/UIView-FDCollapsibleConstraints) - Baidu Zhidao iOS team出品，Builds to collapse a view and its relevant layout constraints, simulating a "Flow Layout" mode.

 ### 颜色
+- [HexColors](https://github.com/mRs-/HexColors) - Easy HEX- and RGB-Color Handling for UIColor and NSColor as a drop in category.

 ### 键盘管理
 - [IQKeyboardManager](https://github.com/hackiftekhar/IQKeyboardManager) - Codeless drop-in universal library allows to prevent issues of keyboard sliding up and cover UITextField/UITextView.
 Neither need to write any code nor any setup required and much more.